dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 And if we think about it: we really only want to render the board when things have changed in our state so only when the user has hit a key to move the player.
-So we need a `play` method that listens to keyboad input and calls `render` when the right keys have been pressed.
+So we need a `play` method that listens to keyboard input and calls `render` when the right keys have been pressed.

 Listening to `stdin` means we have to lock `stdin` for reading and direct that stream to a buffer which we can `match`
 against: